KenKundert/avendesora/README.rst

     If a composite field is requested get_value() raises a PasswordError, and the exception contains the *is_collection* and *collection* attributes.
-The first is a boolean and the second is the list of available keys.
+The first is a Boolean and the second is the list of available keys.
     PassworError returns None for unknown attributes, so it is always safe to access these attributes without checking whether they exist.